 Larissa has successfully represented clients in federal tax controversies at the audit level, and in appeals, the U.S. Tax Court and other federal courts.
 She was counsel in the important taxpayer victory case Analog Devices v.
 Commissioner (2016), and the successful resolution for Sanofi in Aventis v.
 United States in the U.S. Court of Federal Claims.
 She is currently serving as counsel for VF Corporation/Timberland before the Tax Court in TBL Licensing v.
 Commissioner.
 Larissa is known for her collaborative working style and is an expert at negotiating intricate tax issues.

-For Tax Notes International, Larissa coauthors a monthly column on all recent development in U.S. international tax.
-She is also on the executive committee of the International Fiscal Association (IFA) and serves as the Chair of the Technology Committee.
+Larissa teaches international tax at the University of California, Berkeley, School of Law.
+She frequently speaks at conferences for professional tax groups, including TEI, IFA, Pacific Rim Tax Institute and the ABA.
+Larissa also coauthors a monthly column on all recent developments in U.S. international tax for the Tax Notes International.
+She is also on the executive committee of the International Fiscal Association and serves as President of the Women in IFA Network.

 Reasonable Cause Defense Waives Privilege?